-4.1.1 Management cluster
+4.1.1 Management cluster - data center network

-Figure 11 shows three PowerEdge R630 servers in Rack 1 connected to two S4048-ON switches (Leaf 1 and Leaf 2) via QLogic 57810 dual-port network daughter cards (NDCs).
+Figure 19 shows three PowerEdge R630 servers in the Rack 1 Management cluster connected to two S4048-ON switches (Leaf 1 and Leaf 2) via QLogic 57810 SFP+ dual port Network Daughter Cards (NDCs).
 The leaf switches are VLT peers and one NDC port from each server connects to each leaf.

-Note: Optionally, QLogic 57840 quad-port NDCs may be used in R630 servers.
-Two NDC ports are used in management cluster servers in this guide.
+Note: Optionally, QLogic 57840 SFP+ quad-port NDCs may be used in the management cluster R630 servers.
+Only two NDC ports are used in management cluster servers in this guide.

-Figure 11 Production network connections for the management cluster
+Figure 19 Production network connections for the management cluster

-4.1.2 Compute cluster
+4.1.2 Compute cluster - data center network